Kaltura Instructor Guide

 • In the media player, click the CC icon to enable closed captions and customize how captions are displayed.
 Note that changing these caption settings will only affect your media player and will not affect your students' media players.

 • Below the media player, click Show transcript to view the transcript.
-To make this transcript available to students, you will need to make sure the video is added to the Media Gallery course repository, as explained in the steps for sharing media in your Canvas course using Kaltura below.
+To make this transcript available to students, you can either embed the video using the "Caption Transcript Player" or make sure the video is added to the Media Gallery course repository.
+Both processes are explained in the steps for sharing media in your Canvas course using Kaltura below.

 1. Once your captions are added, log in to your Canvas course and click My Media in the Course Navigation.